hfarruda/doces/README.md

 The dynamics with feeds (innovation parameter `mu < 1`) is cited as follows:

 - Kleber Andrade Oliveira, Henrique Ferraz de Arruda, and Yamir Moreno.
-"Mechanistic interplay between information spreading and opinion polarization." arXiv preprint arXiv:2410.17151 (2024).
+"Mechanistic interplay between information spreading and opinion polarization."
+PNAS Nexus (2026).

+# Coding Assistant Disclaimer

+Starting with version v0.1.0, Codex is used as a coding assistant in the development of this library.